Loay-Wael1/embedding-service-moshrif/ReadMe.md

 ## Overview

-This project is a small **RAG-style building block**:
+This project is a small **RAG-style building block** composed of:

-1. **Embedding API**
+### 1. Embedding API

-   A FastAPI service exposes `POST /embed`, which takes text and returns a 1024-dim embedding vector.
+A FastAPI service exposes `POST /embed`, which takes text and returns a 1024-dimensional embedding vector.
 Any external backend (web app, .NET API, etc.) calls this endpoint to get embeddings.

-2. **Semantic Search over Moshrif Content**
+### 2. Semantic Search over Moshrif Content

 Inside `build_qdrant/` you’ll find:

 - `Moshrif_Knowledge.json` → all video transcripts + metadata
 - `build_qdrant_index.py` → builds the Qdrant index:
   - splits transcripts into chunks
   - calls `/embed` to generate embeddings
   - stores vectors in a local Qdrant collection
 - `test_search_qdrant.py` → runs a semantic search:
   - embeds the user query
   - searches Qdrant
   - extracts a **large context** from the original transcript around the best matching chunk

 ---